shivani0082/LGMVIP-WebDev-Task2/README.md

 # LGMVIP-WebDev-Task2
 Web Application Using Create-React-App

-To Run the App steps:
+To Run the App Steps:

 Clone the Repository